Skip to main content

 Hijab

-In modern usage, hijab generally refers to variety of head coverings conventionally worn by many religious Muslim women as an expression of faith.
-Such women may be called "hijabi".
-Similar to the mitpaḥat/tichel or snood worn by religious married Jewish women, certain headcoverings worn by some Christian women, such as the hanging veil, apostolnik and kapp, and the dupatta favored by many Hindu and Sikh women, the hijab comes in various forms.
-Often, it specifically describes a scarf that is wrapped around the head, covering the hair, neck, and ears while leaving the face visible.
+Hijab refers to head coverings worn by Muslim women.
+Similar to the mitpaḥat/tichel or snood worn by religiously observing married Jewish women, certain headcoverings worn by some Christian women, such as the hanging veil, apostolnik and kapp, and the dupatta favored by many Hindu and Sikh women, the hijab comes in various forms.
+The term describes a scarf that is wrapped around the head, covering the hair, neck, and ears while leaving the face visible.
 The use of the hijab has grown globally since the 1970s, with many Muslims viewing it as a symbol of modesty and faith; it is also worn as a form of adornment.
-There is consensus among Islamic religious scholars that covering the head is either required or preferred.
+There is consensus among mainstream Islamic religious scholars that covering the head is required.
 In practice, most Muslim women choose to wear it.

 0 shares 2 views